-Because occupations involving physical labor dominate the local economy, Douglassville is generally considered to be a blue-collar town, with 57.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Douglassville is generally considered to be a blue-collar town.
+51.27% of the Douglassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Douglassville is a town of service providers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Douglassville who work in food service (29.82%), office and administrative support (6.43%), and law enforcement and fire fighting (6.43%).
+There are especially a lot of people living in Douglassville who work in food service (21.83%), office and administrative support (13.71%), and computer science and math (7.61%).

-Douglassville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Douglassville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Douglassville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Douglassville does not have a public transit system used by locals to get to and from work.

-The education level of Douglassville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns: 24.54% of adults in Douglassville have at least a bachelor's degree.
+The education level of Douglassville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.89% of adults 25 and older in Douglassville have a college degree.

 Douglassville is a somewhat ethnically-diverse town.
 The people who call Douglassville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglassville residents report their race to be White, followed by Asian.
-Important ancestries of people in Douglassville include Hungarian, French , Italian, and Irish.
+Important ancestries of people in Douglassville include Hungarian, Irish, Italian, and French .

 The most common language spoken in Douglassville is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.